conduitio-labs/conduit-connector-db2/README.md

 ### Table name

-If a record contains a `table` property in its metadata it will be inserted in that table, otherwise it will fall back to use the table configured in the connector.
+If a record contains a `db2.table` property in its metadata it will be inserted in that table, otherwise it will fall back to use the table configured in the connector.
 Thus, a Destination can support multiple tables in a single connector, as long as the user has proper access to those tables.